 Here’s the thing, if you paint models at all then you can benefit from the painting handle.
 Have you ever damaged a model holding it?
 Maybe bent a sword or snapped off an antenna?
 How about rubbing off paint from handling the model?
 That’s what this eliminates.

-Should you buy one?
+Should you buy a Citadel Painting Handle?
 Hell yes, you should.
 If you’re like me and man-handle your models, and you don’t already own a painting handle, then buy this thing.
-It’s so worth it.
+Seriously, it’s probably the best $8 you’ll spend on a hobby tool.